 Dr Adam Rogers

-My research generally focuses on late Iron Age and Roman Northwest Europe with themes of interest including settlement and landscape archaeology, religion and ritual, archaeological theory and historiography.
+As well as the Coin Hoards project, my research focuses on late Iron Age and Roman Northwest Europe with themes of interest including settlement and landscape archaeology, religion and ritual, archaeological theory and historiography.
 My doctoral thesis readdressed the theme of decline in our examination of late Roman archaeology and I am very keen to develop my interests in the later Roman period and the historiography of late Roman studies further.
-My British Academy Postdoctoral Fellowship project examines another important theme in archaeology: water.
-It focuses on the relationship between water and urbanism in the Roman period.
+My British Academy Postdoctoral Fellowship project examined another important theme in archaeology: water.
+It focused on the relationship between water and urbanism in the Roman period.
 Beyond the universal practical necessities of water, my project examines the way in which waterscapes formed components of the urban experience, the materiality of the urban form and the identity of urban dwellers.
+I also have interests in archaeological theory and I am working on a number of projects relating to the interpretation of Roman archaeology.

 Selected Recent Publications